Return

 Additionally, you can enable the ‘Speak Screen’ feature to read out the screen’s content after making a gesture – swiping with two fingers from the top of the screen.

-You can adjust your options for a more customized experience, including the ‘Highlight Content’ setting to follow the text being read out and the ‘Speaking Rate’ setting to control the speed of the voice.
+You can adjust your options for a more customized experience, including the ‘Highlight Content’ setting to follow the text being read aloud and the ‘Speaking Rate’ setting to control the voice’s speed.

 4. Ringer Volume and LED Alert Flashes

-It can be helpful to increase ringer volume on the mobile device; by doing this, your loved ones are less likely to miss calls, texts, and notifications.
-A higher volume level is recommended as part of seniors’ standard and ideal iPhone settings.
+It can be helpful to increase the ringer volume on your mobile device; by doing so, you are less likely to miss calls, texts, and notifications.
+A higher volume level is suggested as part of the standard and ideal iPhone settings.

 To increase ringer volume:

-• Go to Sounds & Haptics on the iPhone’s settings.
+• Go to Sounds & Haptics in the iPhone’s settings.

-You may also choose to disable the ‘Change with Buttons’ feature to disallow the volume buttons on the side from controlling the volume of calls and notifications and media sounds.
+You may also choose to disable the ‘Change with Buttons’ feature to disallow the volume buttons on the side from controlling the volume of calls, notifications, and media sounds.

-Furthermore, it can be a good idea to turn on the ‘Vibrate on Ring’ and ‘Vibrate on Silent’ features, as they also help to reduce the chances of missing a notification on the iPhone.
+Furthermore, it is a good idea to enable the ‘Vibrate on Ring’ and ‘Vibrate on Silent’ features, as they also help reduce the chances of missing notifications on the iPhone.

 Here is another one of the iPhone tips for seniors – for visual signalling, you may want to enable the ‘LED Flash for Alerts’ feature to allow the camera light to flash when there is a notification.